philrz/super/docs/libraries/go.md

 	}
 }
 ```
-After a re-run of `go mod tidy`, run this command to interact with the lake via
+After a re-run of `go mod tidy`, run this command to interact with the database via
 the local file system:
 ```
 go run . ./scratch